 |Good thermal handling||Doesn’t come with Integrated Graphics|

+So, what processor is best for video editing and Rendering?
 Video editing and rendering is a heavy task involving different processes.
 With a high-performance processor, it can be managed efficiently and effectively.

 Choosing the right processor for 4K editing might be quite challenging.
 But we have laid out the options from both Intel and AMD.
 And we are recommending Intel i5-10600K for video editing.

 - Best Graphics Card that helps 4k Video Editing